 This study on the well-known story in First Samuel chapter 17 is like no other that you have ever done and a good example of the PLUS Bible Study method.
 After considering the various negatives and positives in the passage, the final questions are about what was the worst and best things in the chapter.
 These bottom-line questions naturally lead to fitting applications. -- Trust God and be brave like David was and don't be fearful like the people and King Saul. -- The conclusion is simple, but the PLUS method allows those in the study to discover it for themselves.
 This is a great study and an even greater study method.

-After Saul died, it was necessary for David to show that he was sorrowful rather than joyful about Saul being killed.
+After Saul died, it was important for David to show that he was sorrowful rather than joyful about Saul being killed.
 Yet, his lament was not written and promoted just for political effect.
 David had forgiven Saul.
 So he spoke generously about the good things that Saul had done for the nation militarily and economically (1:24).
 There were some good things to be said about Saul, just as there were about the actions of the jealous preachers who set themselves up as Paul's rivals (Phil.
 1:15-18).
 If there is any virtue, courageous deeds of excellence, that is what we should think and talk about (Phil.
 4:8).
 Saul was a failure in many ways, but he stood his ground at the end.